Gao Gao

-Gao Gao eating bamboo in his habitat at the San Diego Zoo.

-Gao Gao (高高 (High High or Tall Tall)) is a male giant panda formerly at the San Diego Zoo from 2003 to 2018 and was then returned to China.
+Gao Gao (高高 (High High or Tall Tall); c.
+1990 - November 24, 2025) was a male giant panda who lived at the San Diego Zoo from 2003 to 2018 and was then returned to China.
 He was diagnosed with a heart murmur in 2013.
 His right testicle was removed for health in 2014.
-To date, he has fathered five giant pandas in captivity.
+He fathered five giant pandas in captivity.

 History

 Gao Gao was born in the wild in China, around 1990, and was taken to the Fengtongzhai Nature Reserve in 1993 suffering from injuries which resulted in the loss of nearly two thirds of his left ear.

 On April 12, 1995, Gao Gao was released to the wild in good health, as featured in the Chinese documentary Returning Home.
 However, his release was brief, as he was too disruptive to the local villages.
 He was then brought to the Wolong Panda Conservation Center in 2002.

 Gao Gao arrived at the San Diego Zoo in January 2003 and replaced Shi Shi as Bai Yun's mate.
 This has proven to be a very successful pairing — Gao Gao and Bai Yun are the parents of Mei Sheng (M), Su Lin (F), Zhen Zhen (F), Yun Zi (M), and Xiao Liwu (M), all conceived via natural mating.
 He has three grandchildren, among them a male born to Su Lin on July 7, 2011.

 Gao Gao in his habitat at the San Diego Zoo.

 On October 30, 2018, Gao Gao left the San Diego Zoo, and returned to China as the end of his 15 year loan agreement was reached.